The first time I heard about a facial cleansing brush, I rolled my eyes. Yet one more beauty device to clunk up space in my bathroom.

 The recommendations below fit every pocket size and work effectively.
 The first recommendation is the one I use personally.

-This model contains the brush, charger, and a trial size gel cleanser with two speeds.
-It also comes in Mia 1, which is an earlier version.
-The Mia range may be a little too strong for sensitive skin – $$$.
+However, the Mia range may be a little too strong for sensitive skin – $$$.
 BUY NOW.

-Another cleansing brush with very pretty color options.
-Has 2 cleansing modes and gentle vibrations.
-Comes with a travel pouch which is very handy if you’re on the go a lot.
+This brush comes with a travel pouch, which can be handy if you’re on the go a lot.
 This product has also won two awards – $$.
 BUY NOW.

 Facial Cleansing Brushes and the Oil Cleansing Method

-My facial cleansing brush & 1 of the cleansers in my rotation
+My facial cleansing brush and 1 of the cleansers in my rotation

 7 Tips for Using Facial Cleansing Brushes Effectively

-- You may break out initially when you start using it.
+You may break out initially when you start using it.
 Don’t freak out.
-You skin is clearing out all the pores.
+Your skin is clearing out all the pores.
 Once your skin gets used to the facial cleansing brush, your breakouts will reduce.

-- If you have any sun burns or skin conditions, do not use a facial cleansing brush.
-Wait until you’ve healed your skin.
+If you have any sunburns or skin conditions, do not use a facial cleansing brush.
+Wait until your skin heals.

 Have you tried facial cleansing brushes before?
 What was your experience like?
-Did it make any difference on your skin?
+Did it make any difference in your skin?